TIK9024 – Research, Innovation and Impact

 Although the interest in the utility of public science may be as old as science policy itself, the last decades represent a stronger belief in building a support structure around utility value and making this a more explicit demand to publicly funded research.
 Empirical investigations, particularly on academic entrepreneurship and university-industry linkages, have emerged hand in hand with the policy interests in these topics.
 The course aims to present and discuss literature from different conceptual traditions and with empirical data from different countries.

 The students will become acquainted with classic and recent perspectives on the relationship between research and innovation.
 The course will also address academic entrepreneurship, university-industry linkages and research impact studies.
 We will design the course as a combination of traditional lectures, exercises, student presentations and group discussions.
 We do not assume that students are specialists in the area, but that their PhD topic may include an element of the link between research and innovation or have a science/innovation policy framing.

-Admission to a PhD programme is required for participation in this course, preferably in one of the NORSI partner institutions.
-Other candidates such as early stage postdoc researchers and specialised final stage master students can be accepted by application to the course coordinator.
+Admission to a PhD programme is normally required for participation in this course.
+Priority is given to applicants from NORSI partner institutions.
+Other candidates such as early stage postdoc researchers and specialised final stage master students can be accepted.
 It will also be possible for practitioners from science policy agencies and similar to attend the lectures and possibly other parts of the course.
-Please contact the course coordinator for more details.
+Please contact the course administrator for details.